A Lorentzian renormalisation group equation for gauge theories: The functional approach to pAQFT

+The equivalence holds also at the level of renormalised time-ordered products between local functionals \cite{Brunetti2009, Fredenhagen2013}, as introduced later in Section~2.6.
+The relevant formula is \eqref{eq:renormalized-time-ordered-product}.

 Due to the structure of the wave front set of the Feynman propagator at coinciding points, the time-ordered product cannot be straightforwardly extended to microcausal functionals as the $\star-$product.
-This is the well-known problem of UV divergences in perturbative QFT; we briefly review its extension via the \textit{causal renormalization} in the next section.
+This is the well-known problem of UV divergences in perturbative QFT.
+Its solution is provided by \textit{causal renormalization}, which we review in the next section.

 Using the time-ordered product, we can define the $S-$matrix